 "You're too fat to be an astronaut," he once told a boy sharing his dream of space travel.

-British media who delighted in quoting him are still lamenting the 96-year-old's recent retirement from public duties.
-But the people of the Pacific Island nation of Vanuatu are likely to be optimistic he'll now have the time to join them: They worship him as a god and have based a religion on him.
+British media delighted in quoting him over the decades, but to some of the people of Yaohnanen, a village in the Pacific island nation of Vanuatu, Prince Philip was much more than Queen Elizabeth II's husband: They worshipped him as a god and even have based a religion on him.

-Followers of the Prince Philip Movement, which started in the 1960s, believe that the prince was born to fulfill an ancient prophecy: that the son of an ancient mountain spirit would one day take the form of a pale-skinned man, travel abroad, marry a powerful lady, and eventually return to the island.
-When villagers saw the prince’s portrait, they felt the spirit in it, and when he visited Vanuatu in 1974, they were convinced.
+Followers of the Prince Philip Movement, which started in the 1960s, believed that the prince was born to fulfill an ancient prophecy: that the son of an ancient mountain spirit would one day take the form of a pale-skinned man, travel abroad, marry a powerful lady, and eventually return to the island.
+They soon came to believe that Prince Philip was this person—which made the royal's 1974 visit to Vanuatu an especially seismic event.

 Chief Jack Naiva, a respected warrior in the culture, greeted the royal yacht and caught sight of Philip on board.
 "I saw him standing on the deck in his white uniform," Naiva once said.
 "I knew then that he was the true messiah."

 True believers assigned large world movements to the machinations of Philip.
 They once claimed his powers had enabled a Black man to become president of the United States and that his "magic" had assisted in helping locate Osama bin Laden.
 The community has corresponded with Buckingham Palace and even sent Philip a nal-nal, a traditional club for killing pigs, as a token of its appreciation.
 In return, he sent a portrait in which he’s holding the gift.